 Before buying into a strata title or community title scheme, it’s essential to be familiar with local laws and regulations, and we are your local specialists.

-ASSM has over 40 years of strata management experience servicing New South Wales.
+ASSM has over 40 years of strata management experience.
 We are large enough to provide rock-solid stability and small enough to ensure old-fashioned service and build long-lasting relationships.

 We will ensure your strata scheme runs as smoothly as possible.
 When considering buying into a strata scheme or wanting to engage a professional and qualified team, contact ASSM today and experience the difference that 40 years of successful strata management will make.